smartcontractkit/documentation/docs/Additional Information/glossary.md

 ### Service Agreement

 The Service agreement consists of a [Job Spec](#job-spec) and a set of [encumbrance parameters](#encumbrance-parameters) that is shared among a creator and multiple Chainlink nodes.
-Information on service agreements can be found <a href="https://github.com/smartcontractkit/chainlink/wiki/Protocol-Information#service-agreements" target="_blank">on our Wiki</a>.
+Information on service agreements can be found [on our Wiki](https://github.com/smartcontractkit/chainlink/wiki/Service-Agreements-and-the-Coordinator-Contract).

 ### Spec